needle-tools/needle-engine-support/documentation/scripting.md

 </script>
 ```

-You can also subscribe to the globale `NeedleEngine` to receive a callback when a Needle Engine context has been created:
+You can also subscribe to the globale `NeedleEngine` (sometimes also referred to as *ContextRegistry*) to receive a callback when a Needle Engine context has been created or to access all available contexts:
 ```ts
 NeedleEngine.addContextCreatedCallback((args) => {
   const context = args.context;